-1. The Germans recently had decided to a use three mechanized spearheads (comprising seven of their 10 panzer divisions) in this difficult sector as likely to be the line of least expectation.

-2 These spearheads attacked the Meuse line as soon as they reached it, on the fourth day (13 May), and two of thea three succeeded in forcing a crossing immediately (although the German High Command had previously shared the Allied High Command's view that an effective assault could not be mounted until the ninth or tenth day).
-The principal and decisive thrust was that of Guderian's corps of three panzer divisions at Sedana which was supported by a massive divebombing attack from the Germans' much superior air forces.a
+- The Germans recently had decided to use three mechanized spearheads (comprising seven of their 10 panzer divisions) in this difficult sector as likely to be the line of least expectation. - 2.
+Those spearheads attacked the Meuse line as soon as they reached it, on the fourth day (13 May), and two of the three succeeded in forcing a crossing immediately (although the German High Command had previously shared the Allied High Command's view that an effective assault could not he mounted until the ninth or tenth day).
+The principal and decisive thrust was that of Guderian's corps of three panzer divisions at Sedan which was supported by a massive divebombing attack from the Germans' much superior air forces.